onarion/kids/src/prompt.md

 ## Prompts de Vídeo (Google Veo)

 ### Vídeo 01
 `[TARGET_DURATION: 4s].
-Animate the following scene: [PROMPT_DE_IMAGEM_ACIMA].
+Animate the following scene: [Watercolor illustration, 16:9 aspect ratio, soft pastel colors, gentle lighting.
+A scene showing a cute baby lion cub named Leo... (prompt completo aqui)].
 The animation is a cinematic shot, Watercolor illustration.
-The camera will perform a slow zoom in with a subtle pan right.
-The character should perform a subtle action, like blinking slowly and a small smile growing.
+The camera will perform a slow zoom in.
+The character should perform a subtle action, like blinking slowly.
 High fidelity, smooth animation.`

 ### Vídeo 02
 `...`